lionix-team/vue-laravel-paginex/README.md

     }
 }
 ```
-`this.data` object must be Laravel Pagination object.
+`this.data` object must be Laravel default or API Resource Pagination object.
 ##### Example:
 ```javascript
 {